Learning to Translate Noise for Robust Image Denoising: Image Denoising through Noise Translation

-The goal of supervised training for our denoising network is to ensure that the denoised output $\hat{I}$, to closely match the ground-truth clean image \(I_\text{GT}\).
+We first train a denoising network by the standard supervised learning.
+Our denoising network, $\mathcal{D}(\cdot\,; \vtheta)$, aims to remove the Gaussian noise in an input image $I$ and reconstruct a clean image close to the ground-truth \(I_\text{GT}\).
 To achieve this, the model parameters $\vtheta$ are optimized by minimizing the following loss function:

-Our method is model agnostic, allowing us to use existing denoising models and focus only on how to effectively remove Gaussian noise.
-To train our image denoising network to eliminate Gaussian noise, we utilize a training dataset consisting of clean images paired with their corrupted versions with synthetic additive Gaussian noise.
-We additionally use Gaussian-augmented real noisy-clean image pairs, where the noisy images are further corrupted with Gaussian noise.
-In our framework, image denoising network is optimized with the loss function in (\ref{eq:sup_denoising}) to make it specialized in removing Gaussian noise.
+For training, the noisy input image $I$ is corrupted by synthetic Gaussian noise.
+Detailed procedures for dataset construction are provided in Section~\ref{sub:experimental}.